Home

 Maurice F. Egan

-Back to the Bibliography
+Back to Reviews, Bibliography or Essays

 On Descending into Hell: a letter addressed to the Right Hon.
 Henry Matthews, Q.C., Home Secretary, concerning the proposed suppression of literature (1889)